VBAndCs/VB-Flag-auto-generator/README.md

         Return flag.Value / value
     End Operator

-    Public Shared Operator =(flag As MyFlag, value As Integer) As Integer Return flag.Value = value
+    Public Shared Operator ^(flag As MyFlag, value As Integer) As Long Return flag.Value ^ value
     End Operator

-    Public Shared Operator <>(flag As MyFlag, value As Integer) As Integer Return flag.Value <> value
+    Public Shared Operator Or(flag As MyFlag, value As Integer) As MyFlag Return New MyFlag(flag.Value Or value)
     End Operator

-    Public Shared Operator >(flag As MyFlag, value As Integer) As Integer Return flag.Value > value
+    Public Shared Operator And(flag As MyFlag, value As Integer) As MyFlag Return New MyFlag(flag.Value And value)
     End Operator

-    Public Shared Operator <(flag As MyFlag, value As Integer) As Integer Return flag.Value < value
+    Public Shared Operator Xor(flag As MyFlag, value As Integer) As MyFlag Return New MyFlag(flag.Value Xor value)
     End Operator

-    Public Shared Operator >=(flag As MyFlag, value As Integer) As Integer Return flag.Value >= value
+    Public Shared Operator Not(flag As MyFlag) As MyFlag Return New MyFlag(Not flag.Value)
     End Operator

-    Public Shared Operator <=(flag As MyFlag, value As Integer) As Integer Return flag.Value <= value
+    Public Shared Operator IsTrue(flag As MyFlag) As Boolean Return flag.Value > 0
     End Operator

+    Public Shared Operator IsFalse(flag As MyFlag) As Boolean Return flag.Value = 0
+    End Operator

+    Public Shared Operator =(flag As MyFlag, value As Integer) As Boolean Return flag.Value = value
+    End Operator

+    Public Shared Operator <>(flag As MyFlag, value As Integer) As Boolean Return flag.Value <> value
+    End Operator

+    Public Shared Operator >(flag As MyFlag, value As Integer) As Boolean Return flag.Value > value
+    End Operator

+    Public Shared Operator <(flag As MyFlag, value As Integer) As Boolean Return flag.Value < value
+    End Operator

+    Public Shared Operator >=(flag As MyFlag, value As Integer) As Boolean Return flag.Value >= value
+    End Operator

+    Public Shared Operator <=(flag As MyFlag, value As Integer) As Boolean Return flag.Value <= value
+    End Operator

     Public Overrides Function ToString() As String
+        Return ToString("+")
+    End Function

-        If Value = 0 Then Return NoneSet.Name
+    Public Overloads Function ToString(Separator As String) As String If Value = 0 Then Return NoneSet.Name
         If Value = AllSet.Value Then Return AllSet.Name
         Dim sb As New Text.StringBuilder
         For Each flag In Flags
             If (Value And flag.Value) > 0 Then
-                If sb.Length > 0 Then sb.Append(" + ")
+                If sb.Length > 0 Then sb.Append(Separator)
                 sb.Append(flag.Name)
             End If
         Next